Skip to main content

 Price History Chart

-• YES Price Line: How YES price has changed over time
+• YES Price Line: How the YES price has changed over time

-• NO Price Line: How NO price has changed over time
+• NO Price Line: How the NO price has changed over time

-• Volume Bars: Trading activity at different times
+• Volume Bars: Trading activity at each point in time

 What to Look For

-• Trends: Is the price moving up or down consistently?
+• Trends: Is the price moving consistently in one direction?

 • Volatility: How much is the price swinging?